maybeee18/ml_lab/7_final_project_presentations/5_final_project_dataset_instructions_and_rubric.md

 Final Project Dataset Instructions and Rubric
 ------

-Submit completed assignment on Canvas.
+Each individual must submit completed assignment on Canvas.

 See Canvas for due date.

 Deliverables
 ------

+1. Names of each group member.
 1. Link to dataset.
 2. Number of observations.
 3. Number of raw features.